boazbk/tcs/lec_03_computation.md

 ## Boolean Circuits

-_Boolan circuits_ provide a precise notion of  "composing basic operations together".
+_Boolean circuits_ provide a precise notion of  "composing basic operations together".
 A Boolean circuit (see [boolancircfig](){.ref}) is composed of _gates_ and _inputs_ that are connected by _wires_.
 The _wires_  carry a signal that is either the value $0$ or $1$. ^[When Boolean circuits are implemented physically, the signal is [often implemented](https://goo.gl/gntTQE) by electric potential or _voltage_ on a wire, where for example voltage above a certain level is interpreted as a logical value of $1$, and below a certain level is interpreted as a logical value of $0$.]
 Each gate corresponds to either the _OR_, _AND_, or _NOT_ operation.